 All Foundation funded scholarship applications are online except for the Legacy Scholarships program.
-Click here to enter the new scholarship portal: ScholarshipUniverse.
+To view and apply for scholarships, Click here to enter the scholarship portal, ScholarshipUniverse.
 You must have a Bucks email address to login.
 Click here to view the Legacy Scholarship applications and criteria.
 If you are an incoming student, click here to enroll in Bucks County Community College.

 Frequently Asked Questions

 What resources are available for incoming, current, and transferring students to find out about scholarships?

 - Click here to enter the Bucks ScholarshipUniverse portal.
 Click here for detailed instructions on accessing ScholarshipUniverse.

 - Visit, call, or email the BCCC Foundation in Tyler Hall (Room 224) on the Newtown Campus: 215-968-8223 or firstname.lastname@example.org.